Health Protection (Coronavirus, International Travel and Operator Liability) (England) Regulations 2021

+Summary

-The regulations as initially enacted introduced a new traffic light system of country categorisation (similar but not identical to the revoked Exempt / Not exempt / Red list categories of SI 2020/568), with most international travellers arriving in England being placed into one of three categories depending on the highest risk-level country (Green / Amber / Red) that they had been in over the preceding 10 days.
+As initially enacted on 17 May 2021, the regulations introduced a new traffic light system of country categorisation (similar but not identical to the revoked Exempt / Not exempt / Red list categories of SI 2020/568), with most international travellers arriving in England being placed into one of three categories depending on the highest risk-level country (Green / Amber / Red) that they had been in over the preceding 10 days.
 Restrictions including mandatory COVID-19 testing, home self-isolation, and hotel isolation were applied depending on the traveller's category.
-Direct air and/or boat journeys from certain high risk countries have also been prohibited at various times.
+The regulations were modified many times in response to changing levels of perceived threat, with direct air or boat journeys being forbidden at various times from certain high risk countries.

 On 4 October 2021, the regulations were significantly amended to abolish the traffic light system, with only the Red list category being retained.
-Travellers (unless exempt) from Red list countries remained subject to stringent measures, including mandatory hotel quarantine, while travellers from all other countries were subject to lesser levels of restriction.
-From 4 October the number of countries on the Red list was generally though not consistently reduced, and after 15 December no Red list countries remained.
-Since that date, non-exempt travellers from all countries have in practice been treated in the same way.
+Travellers (unless exempt) from Red list countries remained subject to stringent measures, including mandatory hotel quarantine, while 'eligible travellers' from other countries were subject to lesser levels of restriction based on vaccine status and country of vaccination.
+Over the subsequent weeks, the number of countries on the Red list was gradually though not consistently reduced, and by 15 December no Red list countries remained.
+From 15 December, non-exempt travellers from all countries were in practice treated in the same way.
+From 7 December, all non-exempt travellers over the age of 12, regardless of vaccination status, had to take an approved test no more than two days before their final departure for England.

-From 7 January 2022 fully vaccinated travellers no longer needed to possess notification of a negative test result on arrival in England.
-On day 2 after arrival a test was required, but was no longer any requirement to self-isolate while awaiting the result.
+From 7 January 2022, fully vaccinated travellers no longer needed to possess notification of a negative test result on arrival in England.
+On day 2 after arrival a test was required, but there was no longer any requirement to self-isolate while awaiting the result.

-On 11 February, all testing and self-isolation requirements for fully vaccinated travellers were abolished.
+On 11 February 2022, all testing and self-isolation requirements for fully vaccinated travellers were abolished.
 Non-eligible travellers still had to pre-book a day 2 test, but did not need to self-isolate on arrival.

-The regulations were revoked on 18 March 2022.
+The regulations were finally revoked on 18 March 2022.

 Legal basis and commencement

 The Health Protection (Coronavirus, International Travel) (England) Regulations 2020 (SI 2020/568) were introduced by way of a statutory instrument made by the Secretary of State for Health and Social Care, Matt Hancock, using emergency powers available to him under sections 45B, 45F(2) and 45P(2) of the Public Health (Control of Disease) Act 1984.
-The regulations came into effect on 17 May 2021.
+They came into effect on 17 May 2021.